About Me

 Here's to playing a tiny part in distributing knowledge a little more evenly.

 I love to read about software engineering, business, and psychology, and how they relate to each other.
-I send a weekly newsletter which highlights the most insightful material I read that week along with any essay I write.
+My newsletter highlights the most insightful material I read that week along with any essay I write.

 More specifically, I'm passionate about: